pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ## Syncing Strategies - Solution

 ### We wanted to “Drupalize” all the data
-  1. Needed related data, data was not in a silo
+  * Needed related data, data was not in a silo
-  1. Content was going to be enhanced (added fields and content and display options) in the CMS
+  * Content was going to be enhanced (added fields and content and display options) in the CMS
-  1. Search API indexing [^**]
+  * Search API indexing [^**]

 [^**]: honestly not needed, but I didn’t fully understand that at the time

 ^
 At this point, I had used search_api in the past, but ...I was a "configurer" but didn't understand the nuts and bolts.

+^
+Goes back to documentation.
+Unfortunately I don't rememebr the exact why's on these decisions.

 ---